 SCERA, with its own governing board, is an independent governmental entity separate and distinct from the County of Sonoma.
-SCERA's annual financial statements are referenced by footnote in the County of Sonoma's Comprehensive Annual Financial Report.
+SCERA's annual financial statements are included in the County of Sonoma's Comprehensive Annual Financial Report as a pension trust fund.